Defend Today, Secure Tomorrow

 Our partners in this mission span the public and private sectors.
 Programs and services we provide are driven by our comprehensive understanding of the risk environment and the corresponding needs identified by our stakeholders.
 We seek to help organizations better manage risk and increase resilience using all available resources, whether provided by the Federal Government, commercial vendors, or their own capabilities.

-CISA partners with industry and government to understand and manage risk to our Nation's critical infrastructure.
+Lead the National effort to understand and manage cyber and physical risk to our critical infrastructure.

-Secure and resilient infrastructure for the American people
+A secure and resilient critical infrastructure for the American people

 What We Do

 CISA builds the national capacity to defend against cyber attacks and works with the federal government to provide cybersecurity tools, incident response services and assessment capabilities to safeguard the ‘.gov’ networks that support the essential operations of partner departments and agencies.